-Our first commercial-ready product for soft tissue ablation in a surgical setting, the CellFX nsPFA Percutaneous Electrode System, consists of a percutaneous needle electrode for use with our proprietary CellFX nsPFA Console.
-The novel electrode is designed to harness and deliver the key advantages of nsPFA energy, enabling precise nonthermal removal of cellular tissue without inducing thermal necrosis.
+Our first product for soft tissue ablation in a surgical setting, the CellFX nsPFA Percutaneous Electrode System, consists of a disposable, percutaneous, needle electrode for use with our proprietary CellFX nsPFA Console.
+This novel electrode is designed to harness and deliver the key advantages of nsPFA energy, enabling precise nonthermal removal of cellular tissue without inducing thermal necrosis.

-Since early 2023, we have made progress in our percutaneous electrode program.
-After years of preclinical development and testing, in June 2023, we initiated a first-in-human study using our novel and proprietary nsPFA-enabled disposable, our percutaneous electrode.
-This study, which is still ongoing, is being conducted by Professor Stefano Spiezia at the Ospedale del Mare in Naples, Italy, to help us better understand and confirm the mechanism of action and tissue response of nsPFA energy in internal organs such as the thyroid.
-To date, we have treated over twenty study subjects.
-All of the initial patients in the study tolerated the procedure well with no reported serious side effects.
-Ultrasound images post-procedure have shown that the treated portions of the benign thyroid nodules have mostly been resorbed with no sign of scarring or fibrosis, which can be a side effect of other ablation modalities.
-Based on these positive initial results, in November 2023, we amended the thyroid study protocol in Italy to expand enrollment to gather additional clinical experience and further optimize treatment parameters.
+After years of preclinical development and testing, in June 2023, we initiated a first-in-human study using our proprietary nsPFA-enabled percutaneous electrode.
+This study, which is still ongoing, is being conducted by Professor Stefano Spiezia at the Ospedale del Mare in Naples, Italy, to help us better understand and confirm the mechanism of action and tissue response of nano-PFA energy in internal organs such as the thyroid.
+To date, we have treated thirty study subjects, all of whom tolerated the procedure well with no reported serious side effects.
+Ultrasound images post procedure have shown that the treated portions of the benign thyroid nodules have mostly been resorbed with no sign of scarring or fibrosis, which can be a side effect of other ablation modalities.
 We expect to complete this study in 2025.

 In parallel, in November 2023, we filed a premarket notification 510(k) with the FDA for clearance to commercialize our novel CellFX nsPFA Percutaneous Electrode System in the United States.
 In March 2024, we received FDA 510(k) clearance for our CellFX nsPFA Percutaneous Electrode System for use in the ablation of soft tissue in percutaneous and intraoperative surgical procedures.
-More recently, in July 2024, we received FDA 510(k) clearance for a second size of the percutaneous electrode needle, which we believe will provide our customers with an increased treatment option for their patients.
+More recently, in July 2024, we received FDA 510(k) clearance for a second size of the percutaneous electrode needle, which we believe will provide our customers with an additional treatment option for their patients.

 Having secured 510(k) clearance to market and sell the CellFX nsPFA Percutaneous Electrode System in the United States with different sizes of percutaneous electrode needles, we have engaged with experts in the field of soft tissue ablation to gather information that will help shape our future commercial endeavors.
-To date, we have placed our CellFX System with five sites in the United States and these sites have been performing initial patient treatments and evaluating the CellFX System under short-term evaluation agreements.
-We expect to pursue more clinical evidenced-based milestones throughout 2024 and into 2025 in connection with evaluating the early pilot commercialization of our percutaneous electrodes, and we expect to commence a pivotal clinical trial in 2025 to support a specific labeling indication to commercialize the Percutaneous Electrode System in the United States as a treatment for benign thyroid nodules.
+To date, we have placed our CellFX System with seven sites in the United States and these sites have been performing initial patient treatments and evaluating the CellFX System under short-term evaluation agreements.
+To date, the clinicians in our pilot program have completed more than twenty-five patient procedures.
+We expect to pursue more clinical evidenced-based milestones throughout 2024 and into 2025 in connection with evaluating the early pilot commercialization of our percutaneous electrodes, and we expect to commence a pivotal clinical trial in mid-2025 to support a specific labeling indication to commercialize the Percutaneous Electrode System in the United States as a treatment for benign thyroid nodules.